 It is best practice to limit the records you bring in with the Fields, Record Limit, and WHERE clause arguments in the Salesforce Tool instead of bringing in all of the salesforce data, and then filtering down the data with tools in Alteryx.

 If you prefer Querying Salesforce using SOQL, you can use the Customer Query to write out SOQL statements.
 For full SOQL Syntax, see this link.
-If you began using the Query Builder, and decided to change to the custom query, you will be prompted in the Custom Query Builder to pull in the query you began in the Query Builder in full SOQL syntax:
+If you began using the Query Builder, and decided to change to the custom query, the pre-existing query will already exist in the Query Builder in full SOQL syntax:

 Below the SOQL Query text box is a check box for “Attempt to Parse JSON Response.”
 With this box checked (the box is checked by default), Alteryx will attempt to parse the response returned from the API call for quick viewing in the results window.
 If the box is left unchecked, the API response will be returned in one field titled “JSON.”
 You can parse this response using the JSON Parse tool in Alteryx.